carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 The options we just looked at focus on code evaluation and text output.
 However, we have another set of options that deal with how plot or figure outputs look at act.
 Many of the options start with `fig`.
 The one we will use today allows us to add a caption to our figure.
 Again, this is an optional feature, but if you need (or want) to add captions to your publication, it is straightforward to do in code chunks.

-The caption information also resides between your brackets at the beginning of the chunk: `{r}`
+The caption information also resides at the top of a code chunk using the `#|` syntax as such:

-the tag is `fig.cap` followed by a `=` and the captions within quotes `"caption for figure"`.
+`#| fig.cap: "Figure Caption Here"

+*Make sure not to forget to put the caption within quotes `""`

 > ## CHALLENGE 7.3: Add a caption to Figure 3
 > Let's add a caption to our heartrate figure.
 Add the caption: